carmenhg/EC528_Fall21_Project/README.md

 Our project will run initially with the dev version of the existing prototype at MOC.

 After the initial setup, we will profile the existing uses of Ray as a whole while mostly focusing on the data pre-processing part on the pipeline.

+Various experiments will be run to profile the application's current implementation of data shuffling and chunking among node workers.

 The next steps will be to profile the various processes which use the Python library [Xarray: a multidimensional array processing library](http://xarray.pydata.org/en/stable/getting-started-guide/quick-overview.html) and [Dask: a libarry for parallel computing in Python](https://docs.dask.org/en/latest/).